Information about radioactive substance sites

 Does your activity require an EPR radioactive substance permit?

-Part 2 of the Schedule sets out who needs a permit, and you will need a permit if you carry out one or more of the radioactive substances activities listed in the Schedule unless your substances are out of scope or exempt:
+Part 2 of the Schedule sets out who needs a permit.
+You will need a permit if you carry out one or more of the radioactive substances activities listed in the Schedule unless your substances are out of scope or exempt:

 The list of activities includes: